 - Cook whole chicken tenders for approximately half the time as chicken breast halves.

-- Chicken tenders are more porous than chicken breasts, so over marinating will cause them to take on too much liquid.
-If the marinade is a salty one (like many Asian marinades), don’t marinate for more than fifteen minutes or the salt will draw moisture out of the chicken.
+- Chicken tenders are more porous than chicken breasts, so over-marinating will cause them to take on too much liquid.
+If the marinade is salty one (like many Asian marinades), don’t marinate for more than fifteen minutes or the salt will draw moisture out of the chicken.

 - For stir-fry recipes, cut the tenders into one-inch pieces rather than thin slices, so that the meat doesn’t dry out.

 - Add bite-size pieces (1 inch) of raw chicken tenders to soups close to the very end of cooking time.
 If you boil the tenders, they will toughen up.
 Gently simmer them until they are just cooked through – about three minutes.

 - If baking whole tenders of different sizes, place the smaller ones at the front of your baking sheet.
 This makes it easier to remove the smaller ones from the oven a minute or so earlier than the larger ones.

 What you can serve with this taste-alike recipe.

 Of course, you may want to serve this with some green beans or carrots.
 I have more favorite recipes to share with you for possible side dishes: cooked cabbage, a huge garden salad, or even some seasoned rice.

 Love Cracker Barrel?
 Try these copycat recipes

 - How to Make Cracker Barrel Coca Cola Cake